AimRT/AimRT/document/sphinx-en/tutorials/plugins/log_control_plugin.md

 }
 ```

-Developers specify modules and corresponding log levels in `SetModuleLogLevelReq`.
+Developers fill in the module(s) they want to set the log level for and the corresponding log level in the request packet `SetModuleLogLevelReq`.

-Example using curl with **net_plugin**'s HTTP RPC backend:
+Here is an example using the HTTP RPC backend from **net_plugin**, calling this interface via HTTP using the curl tool:
 ```shell
 #!/bin/bash